jkobject/jkobject.github.io/_opinions/on-police-violence-french.md

 ---
-title: "Police Violence & Racism"
+title: "Police Violence & Racism [FR]"
 excerpt: "Amidst the current issues of racial justice and police violence, I tried to express to a French audience what I have seen and learnt during a #ShutDownSTEM protest"
 category: "Justice"
 tags: